 The Greek word that is translated as “division” is schisma, from which we get the English word schism.
 This word gives us insight to what actually happened.
 The word “division” is too soft and mild since schisma implies a schism within the religious leaders themselves.
 Earlier in John 8:31 we were told that some of the religious leaders were believing in Him.
 Now we discover from John 9:16 that the reason for the disagreement about Christ at the time the man born blind was healed was because some of the religious leaders were believing in Christ.
 But they were the minority.

 In John 3:1 and verse 10 we were told that Nicodemus was a ruler of the Jewish leaders and teaching Judaism.
 In John 7:50-51, Nicodemus tried to defend Christ.
 Later we will be told that he came to help bury Christ (John 19:39).
 In John 12:42 we will discover that some of the rulers believed in Him.
 Therefore, this schism must have been severe.
 A majority of the religious leaders rejected Christ but a minority believed in Him.

 The majority thought Christ was demon possessed and insane.
-They had accused Christ of being demon possessed three different times before (Matt 9:27-34; Matt 12:22-32; Luke 11:14-23).
+They had accused Christ of being demon possessed three different times before (Matthew 9:27-34; Matthew 12:22-32; Luke 11:14-23).
 This time the “thieves, robbers and hired hands” did not accuse Him directly to His face but privately.
 Most likely the minority recognized that they were part of Christ’s flock.
 They had heard His voice and they were beginning to follow.